 9. Publicis Drugstore

-Don’t let the name fool you. may be a place to find all your pharmaceutical needs (including a late night pharmacy) but it’s so much more.
-Located in the bottom of the Publicis building on the end of the Champ Elysées this very trendy store has it all.
+Don’t let the name fool you. maybe a place to find all your pharmaceutical needs (including a late-night pharmacy) but it’s so much more.
+Located at the bottom of the Publicis building on the end of the Champ Elysées this very trendy store has it all.
 A large bookstore, wine store, cigar room, and enough fashion brands to make your head spin.
 Need a Pierre Hermé macaron?
 They’ve got those too.
 Open from 8 am to 2 am every day of the year it may be a perfect shop for all those hard-charging advertising executives right upstairs.

 We love the pre-made sandwiches, a large assortment of cheeses and wines, and freshly baked bakery shop inside.
 There’s more food than you can imagine – foie gras, caviar, sushi, salads, every snack imaginable.
 It’s perfect for creating your own picnic.
 There’s also Michelin-starred L’Atelier de Joel Robuchon located in the basement, which chef Eric Ripert called “the best restaurant in the world.”
 But you can decide for yourself.
 Full disclosure: I spent many years working at Starcom, which is owned by Publicis Groupe, so it still holds a special place in my heart.